-Turbulent mixing is an important process affecting the composition of the T/I system.
+Turbulent mixing is an important process which affects the composition of the T/I system.
 The effect of turbulence on different minor and major species has been discussed on several occasions (e.g., Keneshea and Zimmerman, 1970; Shimazaki, 1971; Chandra and Sinha, 1974; Rishbeth et al., 1987; Rees and Fuller-Rowell, 1988; Fuller-Rowell and Rees, 1992; Danilov and Konstantinova, 2014; Pilinski and Crowley, 2015; Swenson et al., 2018).
-Various coupled models have been developed to understand the T/I region variations considering the availability of experimental and theoretical knowledge.
+Various coupled models have been developed to

+55 understand the T/I region variations considering the availability of experimental and theoretical knowledge.
 Earlier 1-D models, which include eddy diffusion coefficients have been used to model the T/I region (e.g., Colegrove et al., 1965; Shimazaki, 1971; Jakowski et al., 1991).
-Nowadays, more improved, 3-D models like the Coupled Thermosphere Ionosphere Plasmasphere Electrodynamics (CTIPe) model (Fuller-Rowell and Rees, 1980) or the National Center for Atmospheric Research (NCAR) Thermosphere-Electrodynamics General Circulation Model (TIE-GCM) (Richmond et al., 1992) are available to explore the dynamics of the T/I region.
-These models cannot be expected to exactly reproduce the real ionospheric variability due to limited knowledge of various processes in the T/I region and their corresponding inputs (e.g., Shim et al., 2011; Codrescu et al., 2012), but they are capable of providing insight into relevant dynamical processes in the T/I.
+Nowadays, more improved, 3-D models like the Coupled Thermosphere Ionosphere Plasmasphere Electrodynamics (CTIPe) model (Fuller-Rowell and Rees, 1980) or the National Center for Atmospheric Research (NCAR) Thermosphere-Ionosphere-Electrodynamics General Circulation Model (TIE-GCM) (Richmond et al., 1992) are available to

+60 explore the dynamics of the T/I region.
+These models cannot be expected to exactly reproduce the real ionospheric variability due to limited knowledge of various processes in the T/I region and their corresponding inputs (e.g., Shim et al., 2011; Codrescu et al., 2012), but they are able to provide insight into relevant dynamical processes in the T/I.

 Rees and Fuller-Rowell (1988) used a sinusoidal eddy turbulence profile and analysed the effect of eddy turbulence on temperature, atomic oxygen, and nitric oxide.
-They showed that an increase in turbulence near the mesopause leads to an increase in atomic oxygen and nitric oxide.
-This leads to a change in the thermal structure by strongly modifying the gravity wave flux.
+They showed that an increase in turbulence near the mesopause leads to an

+65 enhancement of atomic oxygen and nitric oxide.
+This results in a change in thermal structure by strong modification of the gravity wave flux.

-The solar radiation reaching the Earth exhibits a periodicity of about 27 days owing to the solar rotation.
+The solar radiation reaching the Earth exhibits a periodicity of about 27 d owing to the solar rotation.
 As a result, the T/I system also varies with this periodicity.
-Many studies revealed a delay in ionospheric parameters such as total electron content (TEC, given in TEC units, 1 TECU= 10^{16} electrons m^{-2}), electron density, peak electron density of F_2 region (NmF2, cm^{-3}) and the corresponding height (hmF2, km), to the 27 day solar flux variation (Jakowski et al., 1991; Liu et al., 2006; Afraimovich et al., 2008; Lee et al., 2012; Anderson and Hawkins, 2016; Jacobi et al., 2016; Schmölter et al., 2018, 2020, 2021; Vaishnav et al., 2018, 2021; Ren et al., 2018, & references therein).
+Many studies revealed a delay in ionospheric parameters such as total electron content (TEC, given in TEC units, 1 TECU= $10^{16}$ electrons $m^{-2}$ ), electron density, peak electron density of the $F_2$ region

+- 70 (NmF2, cm-3) and corresponding height (hmF2, km), to the 27 d solar flux variation (Jakowski et al., 1991; Liu et al., 2006; Afraimovich et al., 2008; Lee et al., 2012; Anderson and Hawkins, 2016; Jacobi et al., 2016; Schmölter et al., 2018, 2020; Vaishnav et al., 2018; Ren et al., 2018, & references therein).
 Most of the studies found an ionospheric delay of about 1-2 d, with a possible uncertainty of about half a day.
-Schmölter et al. (2018), using high temporal resolution data, found an ionospheric delay of about 17-19 h using TEC and Geostationary Operational Environmental Satellites (GOES) EUV datasets.
-The detailed seasonal and spatial effect on the ionospheric delay was studied by Schmölter et al. (2020).
-Their study reveals a strong geomagnetic effects on the ionospheric delay.
+Schmölter et al. (2018), using data with high temporal resolution, found an ionospheric delay of about 17-19 h using TEC and Geostationary Operational Environmental Satellites (GOES) EUV datasets. - 75 The detailed seasonal and spatial effect on the ionospheric delay was studied by Schmölter et al. (2020).
+Their study reavels a strong geomagnetic effects on the ionospheric delay.
 They also noticed that the delay over Southern Hemispheric stations is larger than over Northern Hemisphere stations.

-Numerical simulations using a 1-D model have revealed that the delay might be due to the slow diffusion of atomic oxygen at 180 km height, generated by solar UV radiation in the Schumann-Runge continuum, causing photodissociation of molecular oxygen above the turbopause (Jakowski et al., 1991).
+Numerical simulations using a 1-D model have revealed that the delay might be due to slow diffusion of atomic oxygen at 180 km height, generated by solar UV radiation in the Schumann-Runge continuum, which causes photodissociation of molecular oxygen above the turbopause (Jakowski et al., 1991).